 Benefits of VDI

-This approach can have many benefits, depending on the type of VDI deployed.
-Because little actual computing takes place at the endpoint, IT departments may be able to extend the lifespan of otherwise obsolete PCs by repurposing them as VDI clients.
+- Device flexibility.
+Because little actual computing takes place at the endpoint, IT departments may be able to extend the life span of otherwise obsolete PCs by repurposing them as VDI endpoints.
 And when the time does come to purchase new devices, organizations can buy less powerful -- and less expensive -- end-user computing devices, including thin clients.

-Because all data lives in the data center, not on the endpoint, there are significant security benefits of VDI.
-A thief who steals a laptop that uses VDI can't take any data off the machine, because there is no data on the machine.
+- Increased security.
+Because all data lives in the data center, not on the endpoint, VDI provides significant security benefits.
+A thief who steals a laptop from a VDI user can't take any data from the endpoint device because no data is stored on it.

 Drawbacks of VDI